 If all of the gear listed above is a little over the top I can’t recommend a rashguard enough.
 Between the sun above you and the glare off the water, you will get a sunburn if you’re not careful.
 A rashguard is a super-easy way to protect your skin from the sun, especially if you’re not great about reapplying sunblock.
 This one is UPF 50+ and comes in sizes XS-XXL.

 Gifts for New and Experienced Paddlers – Paddles and Kayaks

 I LOVE this paddle.
 Back when I lived in MA I helped lead kayak tours around Salem.
-This paddle is super lightweight and very comfortable….but with those two characteristics comes price.
+This paddle is super lightweight and very comfortable….but those two characteristics come at a price.
 If the carbon fiber paddle is a little too much this Bending Branches Whisper Paddle is pretty good (but heavier).

 If you’re looking for a two-piece paddle this one by Werner is pretty great.
 The two-piece model is easy to store, and the colorful blades are an added bonus.

 I’m a little obsessed with this thing.
 It’s like a giant piece of origami!
 Imagine a kayak that folds up and can be carried in a bag on your shoulder.
 It’s amazing!
 At the very least you should click through to see the other photos….and possibly watch a video.